ghiscoding/slickgrid-universal/docs/migrations/migration-to-5.x.md

 }
 ```

-and here's the file size difference with the "lite" version
+and here's the file size differences with the "lite" (without icons) version vs the default themes (with icons subset)

 ![image](https://github.com/ghiscoding/slickgrid-universal/assets/643976/0edc9962-d881-49d2-bc47-1f698213ad5e)

+### Deprecated code removed/renamed
+##### `getHTMLFromFragment()` removed
+The function `getHTMLFromFragment()` was removed in favor of `getHtmlStringOutput()`, the new function will auto-detect if it's a DocumentFragment, an HTMLElement or an HTML string and will execute the appropriate action.

-##### jQueryUI CSS class leftovers
+##### jQueryUI CSS classes leftovers
-We had a few `.ui-state-default` and other jQueryUI CSS classes leftovers in the core lib, they were all removed in this release.
+There were a few `.ui-state-default`, and any other jQueryUI classes, remaining in the core lib and they were all removed in this release.
 If you were querying any of them for styling purposes, you can simply rename them to `.slick-state-*`

 ```diff
 - .ui-state-default, .ui-state-hover {
 + .slick-state-default, .slick-state-hover {
 }
 ```

-### Deprecated code removed/renamed
-##### `getHTMLFromFragment()` removed
-The function `getHTMLFromFragment()` was removed in favor of `getHtmlStringOutput()`, the new function will auto-detect if it's a DocumentFragment, an HTMLElement or an HTML string and will execute the appropriate action.

 #### Formatters Cleanup & Removals